arn-c0de/InteractiveChecklists/README.md

 #  InteractiveChecklists

 InteractiveChecklists is an Android application designed for viewing and interacting with markdown and PDF checklists.
 It's built with Jetpack Compose and follows an MVVM architecture.

-> **Development status:** This repository is a development snapshot and not an official release.
-The app is functional and usable but still under active development and may contain experimental features, breaking changes, or instabilities.

 > **Development status:** This repository is a development version and not an official release.
 The app is functional and usable, but is still under active development and may contain experimental features or instabilities.